Housing benefit, Universal Credit and council tax support

-Use a benefits calculator to check if you can are entitled to housing benefit (if you are not on universal credit) or council tax support.
+Use a benefits calculator to check entitlement to housing benefit (only if you fit the criteria) or council tax support.

-Housing benefit helps people on low incomes who are pensioners, live in supported (specified) accommodation, or are in receipt of a severe disability premium (and who are not claiming Universal Credit) pay their rent.
+Housing benefit helps people on low incomes who are pensioners (both members of a couple must be pensioners) or live in supported (specified) accommodation pay their rent.
 It is not available for mortgage repayments.

 Council tax support